-The parking standards would not formally influence frameworks for future development in the manner that a Development Plan Document (DPD) or a Supplementary Planning Document (SPD) would, however in a practical sense could be used ancillary to those plans and programmes that do set such a framework, albeit on a discretionary basis.
-As such it can be determined that the principle of the parking standards guidance and their use in planning decisions should be screened for the necessary application of the SEA Directive.
+The guidance document would not formally influence frameworks for future development in the manner that a Development Plan Document (DPD) or a Supplementary Planning Document (SPD) would, however in a practical sense could be used ancillary to those plans and programmes that do set such a framework, albeit on a discretionary basis.
+As such it can be determined that the principle of the guidance and its use in planning decisions should be screened for the necessary application of the SEA Directive.